-To associate a transport function to one of the button, proceed as follows:
+To associate a transport function with one of the buttons:

 1. In the Remote Control Manager window, right-click one of the buttons in the box you have assigned a player channel to.

 The contextual menu with all the transport functions available is displayed: